 Presidential Transition Resource Center

-When President-elect Joe Biden is sworn into office on January 20, 2021, the transition to a new administration will be complete.
-Incoming federal appointees will be tasked with a host of priorities including continuing a national pandemic response, stabilizing a challenged economy, confronting racial justice issues and addressing climate concerns — among many others.
-As you work to understand how the Biden administration’s agenda may impact your interests, Faegre Drinker is closely tracking these topics — as well as the remaining elections that will determine the composition of the 117th Congress.
-From cabinet appointments to lame duck session surprises, our attorneys and consultants provide clear- eyed analysis and advocacy to help you stay ahead on important matters.
+In the coming months, President Joe Biden and the 117th Congress will be tasked with a host of priorities, including continuing a national pandemic response, stabilizing a challenged economy, confronting racial justice issues and addressing climate concerns — among many others.
+As you work to understand how the Biden administration’s agenda may impact your interests, Faegre Drinker is closely tracking these topics.
+From cabinet appointments to legislative activity, our attorneys and consultants provide clear-eyed analysis and advocacy to help you stay ahead on important matters.
 Our established government affairs team across our Washington, D.C.; Wilmington, Delaware; Indianapolis, Minneapolis and Des Moines offices is equipped to guide you through the early stages of the Biden administration and beyond.

 David R. Zook